altaimeh/Python-Projects/README.md

-# Who_Has_More-
+# Python-Projects
-A simple python game to see who has more followers on instagram!
+A collection of projects built using python to level up my skills